mary435/cardiovascular_diseases_risk_model/README.md

 Successfully built Bento(tag="cardiovascular_risk_classifier:xslsx4c63wv5jrft").
 ```

-Next for create the docker image run the command ```bentoml containerize cardiovascular_risk_classifier:latest ```
+Second for create the docker image run the command ```bentoml containerize cardiovascular_risk_classifier:latest ```

-Finally yor will recibe a result like this:
+Finally you will receive a result like this:
 ```
 Successfully built docker image for "cardiovascular_risk_classifier:latest" with tags "cardiovascular_risk_classifier:xslsx4c63wv5jrft"
 To run your newly built Bento container, pass "cardiovascular_risk_classifier:xslsx4c63wv5jrft" to "docker run".
 For example: "docker run -it --rm -p 3000:3000 cardiovascular_risk_classifier:xslsx4c63wv5jrft serve --production".
 ```

 Where indicates the command for run the service from the docker image like above. ```docker run -it --rm -p 3000:3000 cardiovascular_risk_classifier:xslsx4c63wv5jrft serve --production```

 Now just opening a browser to <http://localhost:3000>
 And follow the same instructions as above for running the model.